-- Public toilet upgrades at Lenswood Park, Stonehenge Reserve and Crafers Hall New shelter and new lawn burial section at Kersbrook Cemetery - Upgrades to number of community halls including Longwood Institute Hall, Mylor Hall and Crafers Hall.
+- Public toilet upgrades at Lenswood Park, Stonehenge Reserve and Crafers Hall - New shelter and new lawn burial section at Kersbrook Cemetery Upgrades to number of community halls including Longwood Institute Hall, Mylor Hall and Crafers Hall.

-- Pedestrian crossing added to Milan Terrace - 6 new or upgraded bus stops
+- Pedestrian crossing added to Milan Terrace6 new or upgraded bus stops

-• Renewal of pumps, including at Birdwood and Stirling.
+Birdwood and Stirling.

-• 2 playspaces upgraded at Birdwood and Paracombe
+2 playspaces upgraded at Birdwood and Paracombe